sem-vasilisa/zigbee-power-consumption-analysis/coordinator/README.md

 means: the device has the network key, is trusted by the Trust Center, and can fully participate on the network.

-- **`zb_bdb_set_legacy_device_support(1)`** — allows older/simpler Zigbee
-  devices that don't fully implement the newest security handshake to still join.
-Without this, some real-world devices would be rejected outright.
 **Addressing details:**

 - `short_addr` — a 16-bit network address: short, fast to use in packets,